seedship/Ellis/README.md

-# MOVE CGI - A SMALL interfaceing tool with the robot controller
+# ELLIS - A SMALL interfaceing tool with the robot controller

 ## Installation
 Build the `*.kl` files in the `karel` folder with Roboguide and copy them to the robot `MD:` folder